aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/documentbase/_index.md

 ---
+title: Aspose::Words::DocumentBase class
-title: DocumentBase
+linktitle: DocumentBase
 second_title: Aspose.Words for C++ API Reference
-description: Provides the abstract base class for a main document and a glossary document of a Word document.
-To learn more, visit the  documentation article.
+description: 'Aspose::Words::DocumentBase class.
+Provides the abstract base class for a main document and a glossary document of a Word document.
+To learn more, visit the  documentation article in C++.'
 type: docs
-weight: 261
+weight: 21000
 url: /cpp/aspose.words/documentbase/
 ---
 ## DocumentBase class